tamlut-modnys/template-hsl-water-towers/README.md

 https://developers.urbit.org/reference/hoon/style

-For submission, fill out this google form with your repo: https://forms.gle/yuXZwJAz4X13GgmD6
+For submission, fill out this google form with your repo: https://forms.gle/yuXZwJAz4X13GgmD6 .
+See instructions to create the repository below.

 Remember to make your repo private and add tamlut-modnys as a collaborator.